Provably Learning Diverse Features in Multi-View Data with Midpoint Mixup: Motivating Midpoint Mixup: The Linear Regime

-We turn our attention to learning linear models $g^y(x) = \inrprod{w_y}{x}$ (i.e. one weight vector associated per class) on linearly separable data.
-Namely, we consider $k$-class classification with a dataset $\X$ of $N$ labeled data points generated according to the following data distribution (with $N$ sufficiently large):
+To make clear what we mean by feature learning, we first turn our attention to the simple setting of learning linear models $g^y(x) = \inrprod{w_y}{x}$ (i.e. one weight vector associated per class) on linearly separable data, as this setting will serve as a foundation for our main results.
+Namely, we consider $k$-class classification with a dataset $\X$ of $N$ labeled data points generated according to the following data distribution (with $N$ sufficiently large).

 \begin{restatable}{definition}{lineardata}[Simple Multi-View Setting] For each class $y \in [k]$, let $v_{y, 1}, v_{y, 2} \in \R^d$ be orthonormal unit vectors also satisfying $v_{y, \ell} \perp v_{s, \ell'}$ when $y \neq s$ for any $\ell, \ell' \in [2]$.
 Each point $(x, y) \sim \D$ is then generated by sampling $y \in [k]$ uniformly and constructing $x$ as: